vanderhoornm/android-MythTV-Leanfront/README.md

 Using the search orb at the top of the page, you can search for a title using voice or keyboard.
 This will respond with a list of recordings that match as well as a list of matches in the program guide.
 If you press enter on an item from the program guide, you can create a recording rule to record all episodes, one episode, etc.

+### Screen saver and idle shutdown

+If you have a mythbackend earlier than v30 you need to disable the mythbackend idle shutdown, as leanfront cannot prevent shutdown, even while playing.
+On v30 and later, leanfront prevents backend shutdown while leanfront is in the foreground on the TV.

+If you have screen saver enabled on the android tv stick, when it starts leanfront will go into the background.
+While leanfront is in the background mythbackend can shut down.
+When you press a remote key, the tv shows leanfront again but the backend may be shut down.
+Leanfront does not recover gracefully from this.
+Attempts to play will display a generic error message.

+If you have auto shutdown enabled on the backend, then I recommend you disable the tv stick screen saver or else set it to a long period and be aware that when waking again, the backend must be restarted if it has shut down.

 ## Release Notes

 You can see a list of changes in each version by looking at the commit list in github.
 See https://github.com/bennettpeter/android-MythTV-Leanfront/commits/master .